-HIST 670: Material and Visual Culture, offered alternating springs.
+HIST 670: Visual and Material Histories, offered alternating springs.

 HIST 668: Historic Site Management, offered alternating springs.

 HIST 688: Audience Evaluation for Public Historians, offered in the summer.

 All public history students must complete at least one internship as part of their degree.
 Students can find instructions here.
 Check myAU for necessary forms.

 While the Washington, DC area has an enormous amount of job and internship opportunities, current and incoming public history students might consider seeking employment at AU.
 AU's Human Resources department has created a Student Jobs Portal.